rampaa/VndbCharacterNames/README.md

 Example query (for reference):
 https://query.vndb.org/0e6f3eba652fb016/q

-> ⚠️ This query is for my personal use only.
-It arbitrarily filters characters based on the visual novels they appear in.
+> ⚠️ This query is for personal use only.
+Feel free to copy and modify it as needed.
-> Feel free to copy and modify it to suit your needs.
+> To retrieve characters from a specific visual novel, uncomment the `v.id = 'v7'` line and replace `v7` with the VNDB ID of your chosen visual novel.

 ### Exporting the data